 It’s another faithful reproduction— but this time her bedroom is covered in embarrassing sets of underwear; how tasteful of Chaos to have done this, she thinks.

 “W-whoa, that’s very inappropriate!”
 Justice exclaims like a social service announcer.

 “Are those yours?”
 Justice asks with a worried glare, quickly assuming that Chaos’ Minions have been invading her drawers for some reason.

 “No,” she says bluntly.

 “Well,” he looks again, entering the room and taking a knee as he inspects them closer.
 “Yeah, I guess you’re right.
-The animal patterns are really cute; that’s totally not your style– and I think the cup size is too big for y-.”
+The animal patterns are really cute; that’s totally not your style– and now that I look at it the cup size way is too big for y-.”

 “Please stop,” she says with a quick, bland tone, rubbing her face tiredly.

 He looks back with an innocent, focused curiosity.
 “Stop what, Chief?”

 “Nothing,” she insists.
 It’s not nothing, of course.